NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sacred Valkyrie Helm.md

 **Bulk** L; **Size** med
 **Usage** wornheadwear

 Lightning crackles from the wings flanking this helm, which is emblazoned with images of valkyries in the service of benevolent deities.
 You gain a +3 item bonus to Athletics checks and gain electricity resistance 20.
 When you invest in the helm, you either increase your Strength modifier by 1 or increase it to +4, whichever would give you a higher score.
-If you are unholy, you become [[Conditions/Drained|Drained 2]] as long as you wear the helm.
+If you are unholy, you become [[Drained|Drained 2]] as long as you wear the helm.

 **Activate—Path of the Pegasus** 10 minutes (concentrate)